jeremylong/DependencyCheck/README.md

 #### Building without running tests
 To speed up your turnaround cycle times, you can also compile without running the tests each time:
-`mvn -s settings.xml install -Dmaven.test.skip=true -Dmaven.test.skip.exec`
+`mvn -s settings.xml install -Dmaven.test.skip=true`

 Please remember to at least run the tests once before opening the PR. :)